Azure/ai-solution-accelerators-list/OpenAIDemos/README.md

 <br/>

-**Note*: If you are a Microsoft employee and would like to add an asset to this list, please contact the Specialized AI CSA team.*
+**NOTE**: If you are a Microsoft employee and would like to add an asset to this list, please contact the Specialized AI CSA team.